U.S. House panel expands probe of Trump's handling of documents

 The letter, dated Feb.
 24, also asked NARA to provide by March 17 documents and communications related to the use of personal messaging accounts for official business by officials in the Trump administration.

-The National Archives did not immediately respond to a request for comment.
-It had confirmed in a letter to Maloney last week that it had found classified materials in the boxes Trump took with him to Florida.
+The National Archives had confirmed in a letter to Maloney last week that it had found classified materials in the boxes Trump took with him to Florida.
+It said in an emailed statement on Friday that it had received the letter and would respond appropriately, including in accordance with the Presidential Records Act.

 Maloney’s committee has been looking into the handling of records by Trump, who left office in January 2021.
 Trump has denied wrongdoing since it was discovered that he had brought 15 boxes of presidential documents to his home in Florida, rather than handing them over to the National Archives, as required by law.